Bethieieio/project-two-underground-quiz/README.md

 ## Deployment
 - I deployed my site my doing the following:-
-- Going into my repositopry on Gtihub.
+- Going into my repositopry on Github.
 - Clicking the repository's settings.
 - On the left hand side, there is a menu item called 'Pages'
 - I made sure the Branch was on 'Main'